codeforpakistan/hum-awaz/ROADMAP.md

-# Hum Awaaz Platform Roadmap
+# hum awaz Platform Roadmap

 ## Executive Summary

-This roadmap outlines the strategic development of Hum Awaaz as a world-class participatory democracy platform, informed by analysis of leading platforms like Decidim and tailored for the Pakistani context.
+This roadmap outlines the strategic development of hum awaz as a world-class participatory democracy platform, informed by analysis of leading platforms like Decidim and tailored for the Pakistani context.

 ## Current State Analysis